About the award | Current award recipient | Past award recipients

 In previous incarnations Chris has worked at a memory chip seller and in academic and special libraries.
 Chris has a master’s degree in Library Science from San Jose State University and is a proud Spectrum Scholar.
 In his spare time he is either teaching himself programming, trying out a new recipe, or going on a new adventure.

-The 2017 award application period will be announced.
+The 2017 award application period has closed.

 - Applicants are required to be members of CLA.